peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/finger-dance.md

 ## Proposal

 When we *move*, a lot more is happening than what can be explicitly observed: signals coming out of the brain, and converted into electrical inputs muscle can understand and execute.
 The signal that we can record on our skin is Electromyography (EMG).
 According to former research, EMG data can be collected and analyzed for the identification of certain movements.
 For example, [AlterEgo](https://www.media.mit.edu/projects/alterego/overview/) can translate indiscernible silent speech to words with machine learning of collected data.
-EEG

 But the concept and technology haven't been applied to the identification and interpretation of body movements yet.
 With the project (Finger Dance), I'll collect EMG data of different hand and finger gestures, use machine learning model to learn and identify different movements, and explore possible use scenarios.